MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex7_Validate_Alerts_And_Attacks.md

 	Scroll down through the **Site collection admin permissions** pane and review all the information for this alert activity.
 When you are done, select **Close** to close the pane.

-4. Leave your LON-CL1 and LON-CL2 VMs open for the remaining exercise in this lab.
+4. Leave your LON-CL1 and LON-CL2 VMs open for the remaining tasks in this exercise.

 You have now successfully tested the SharePoint alert to monitor site collection admin permissions on SharePoint sites.